Jennings Musical Industries - 115 to 119 Dartford Road

 Number 117 was in the hands of Motoplat (UK) by 1969, presumably having been sold by Tom - probably earlier in that year.
 By 1989 Motoplat owned 107-117 Dartford Road.

 An aerial shot of Dartford Road taken in 1953.
 The two adjoining parts of number 115 (one behind the screen wall) are indicated by the arrows.
 To the right is the garage on the corner.
 At the time the photograph was taken, number 115 was an Estate Agents.
-The buildings were acquired by Jennings by 1958 at the latest, becoming the works or "Unity House".
+The buildings were acquired by Jennings soon after the photo was taken, becoming the works or "Unity House".

 The map a little way above records the arrangement of the buildings c.1960-1961.
 The panorama below is probably more or less contemporary with it.
 In picture are a Ford Anglia (introduced in 1959) and a Commer van (introduced in 1960).